arraypress/edd-extended-query/README.md

 * **Numerical Column Type Support:** Provides a comprehensive list of supported numeric SQL column types for precise data handling, including tinyint, smallint, mediumint, int, bigint, decimal, numeric, float, double, bit, and real.

+* **Enhanced Grouping Capabilities:** Enables the use of GROUP BY clauses to aggregate multiple sums (SUM), averages ( AVG), and other calculations for distinct fields in a single query request.
+This feature allows for streamlined data grouping and summarization, providing powerful insights into datasets with minimal overhead.

 * **Comprehensive Documentation:** Accompanied by detailed documentation and usage examples, making it straightforward for developers to implement and leverage its advanced features in their projects.